 • Conference dates: 27–29 September 2015

-• Volume Editors for SMT 18 will invite selected authors to submit revised drafts of their conference presentations with visual and graphic material included: October 2015 (3000-5000 words).
+• Volume Editors for SMT 17 invite all those who presented at the conference during 27–29 September 2015 to submit revised drafts of their conference presentations with visual and graphic material included by 1st March 2016

 • Peer review, revisions and preparation of final drafts: March 2016 – August 2016